-In the section after the title, you will mark the correct box to tell the Court whether you are the Petitioner or the Respondent.
+In Section 1, which appears right after the title, you will mark the correct box to tell the Court whether you are the Petitioner or the Respondent.

-In the next sentence, write the date when the Petition was filed.
-That date will be on a stamp near the top of the first page of the Petition.
+In the next sentence, write the date when the Motion to Dismiss Petition was filed.
+That date will be on a stamp near the top of the first page of the Motion you received.